-As soon as bed bugs are discovered in your property here in Sussex County DE, we will talk you through the most effective bed bug treatment options.
-Which bedbug heat treatment we recommend depends on the number of infected areas, how widespread the pests are, costs, and other case-dependent factors.
-Whichever route is determined to be best for your unique infestation, you can be sure our team is dedicated to keeping you bed bug-free.
+As soon as bed bugs are discovered in your property here in Sussex County, DE, we will talk you through the most effective bed bug treatment options – which bedbug heat treatment we recommend depends on the number of infected areas, how widespread the pests are, costs, and other case-dependent factors.
+Whichever route is determined to be best for your unique infestation, you can be sure our team at Wilkins Wildlife & BedBug 911 is dedicated to keeping your property bed bug-free.

 From your mattress and box spring to your carpet and baseboards, bed bugs can nest almost anywhere in your bedroom.
 Most bed bug infestations occur within a few feet of their human blood meal host, like your bed or other furniture.
 Not to mention, they can hide in crevices as small as nail indentations in your wall.
 Bed bugs can be hard to kill, no matter how prepared you think you might be.
 A bed bug heat treatment can be one of the most effective solutions to exterminate bed bugs.
 Costs of bed bug heat treatment will vary depending on the size of the infestation and the structure being treated.

-Unlike Wilkins Wildlife & BedBug 911 bed bug heat treatments, DIY bed bug treatments can not kill all bed bugs in one treatment because bed bugs hide in places that chemicals can’t reach.
+Unlike our bed bug heat treatments, DIY bed bug treatments can not kill all bed bugs in one treatment because bed bugs hide in places that chemicals can’t reach.
 Many pesticides can not penetrate bed bug eggs.
 While DIY treatments will drastically kill off much of the bed bug population, the remaining bed bugs will continue to breed and multiply.
 Studies have shown that after pesticide treatments, bed bugs will begin to seek a safer environment in your home, moving to other rooms and creating an infestation throughout your home rather than contained in one room.
 Ultimately, this will lead to more time and money being spent to exterminate bed bugs.
-Because bed bugs are so hard to get rid of with store bought remedies, you should use Wilkins Wildlife bed bugs heat treatment to get rid of the bed bugs in your home or commercial building instead.
+Because bed bugs are so hard to get rid of with store-bought remedies, you should use Wilkins Wildlife & BedBug 911 bed bugs heat treatment to get rid of the bed bugs in your home or commercial building instead.

 Preparation for heat treatment for bed bugs is crucial to ensuring that the heat administered will reach all of the hiding bugs.
 Since bed bugs are skilled at hiding and avoiding detection, even the highly effective technique of using high heat temperatures to get rid of these insects can be difficult if there is too much furniture or personal items blocking the blast waves of the heat.